polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 parameters on BLIS, its ASM kernel has to be among those that shipped --- these are long hand-written / hand-unrolled ones.
 However, with MLIR we are in a position to also play around with the register tile sizes just as easily.
-Let's pick a different set of values of M_C, K_C, M_R, and N_R for better utilization of registers and primarily L2 cache capacity as far %A's buffer goes.
-We'll set M_R to 3 and N_R to 16 since this uses 12 vector registers for %C instead of the under utilization of 8 earlier.
+Let's pick a different set of values of M_C, K_C, M_R, and N_R for better utilization of registers and L2 cache capacity as far %A's buffer goes.
+We'll set M_R to 3 and N_R to 16 since this uses 12 vector registers for %C instead of the under utilization of 8 earlier (there are a total of 16 %ymm registers on x86-64).

 ```mlir
 "hop.matmul"(%A, %B, %C) {